Location: Future World.

 Storm Struck, also in Innoventions East, is a little intense.
 It’s another of the 4D shows.
 It puts you in a small room with a simulation of a catastrophic storm.
 It’s obvious that you’re never in any real danger, but water will squirt in your face and trees will fall on the screens in front of you.
 It can be a little traumatic for those that have experienced a similar storm in real life.

 Expect to Wait: Sum of All Thrills sees the longest lines, with waits of 25 minutes common in the afternoon.
-Sum of all Thrills remains under-publicized and many people still don’t know that it exists, but it’s slowly catching on and waits are getting longer and longer.
+The attraction remains under-publicized and many people still don’t know that it exists, but it’s slowly catching on and waits are getting longer and longer.
 Other than that, significant waits are uncommon.
-You’ll most likely get into the next Vision House or Storm Struck presentation.
+You’ll most likely get into the next Storm Struck or Habit Heroes presentation.
 If an area or queue is busy, return later and the crowds should dissipate.
 Because a lot of the attractions have limited capacities, one large group can have a more substantial impact than the headlining attractions that move through 1,500 people per hour.

 Length: You’re welcome to spend as much or as little time in Innoventions as you like.
 Most attractions don’t have a time limit, but several shows last about ten minutes.
-Vision House takes about 30 minutes, Storm Struck is close to 15 minutes, and Sum of All Thrills is a minimum of 20 minutes.
+Storm Struck is close to 15 minutes, Sum of All Thrills is a minimum of 20 minutes, and Habit Heroes will take at least 15 minutes.

 What to Expect: Innoventions is broken up into two pavilions, Innoventions West and Innoventions East.
-Both are large buildings that house a variety of educational exhibits and attractions.
+Both are large buildings that house a variety of educational exhibits and attractions, though West is currently home to little other than the Visa Meet and Greet.
 Innoventions is more of a “fun museum” rather than a conventional theme park experience.
 You’ll have to spend some time with the exhibits to get anything out of them.
 It’s not an area where you can walk through at a brisk pace and expect to learn anything or have much fun.